Creating, Knowing and Sharing: The Arts and Cultures of First Nations, Inuit and Métis Peoples

 - develop regional, national or international markets

-If your application is for touring existing work, you must instead apply to the Arts Across Canada: Circulation and Touring or Arts Abroad: Circulation and Touring components.
+If your application is for touring existing work, you must apply to the Arts Across Canada: Circulation and Touring or Arts Abroad: Circulation and Touring components.

 Who can apply